makerdao/community/governance/polls/templates/Inclusion Poll - $mip_code - $date_MONTH_DD,_YYYY.md

 This poll implements an **Inclusion Threshold.** The Inclusion Threshold is currently set to **3,000 MKR**.

 **If the votes for the 'Yes' option exceed the votes for the 'No' option by at least 3,000 MKR then the following actions will be taken:**
-* The Governance Facilitator(s) will confirm the inclusion of this proposal within the next Monthly Governance Poll on the Governance and Risk call on $next_governance_call_date.
+* The Governance Facilitators will confirm the inclusion of this proposal within the next Monthly Governance Poll on the Governance and Risk call on $next_governance_call_date.
 * The Monthly Governance Poll occurs in week 3 of the [Governance Cycle](https://github.com/makerdao/mips/blob/master/MIP3/mip3.md).

 **If the votes for the Yes' option DO NOT exceed the votes for the 'No' option by at least 3,000 MKR then this proposal will not be included in this month's governance cycle.**